-- We have no original copies of any of the gospels. - The gospels were written 35-70 years after the events they describe. - Jesus spoke Aramaic.
-The gospels were written in Greek.
-The gospels are translations. - The gospels were written anonymously and by multiple authors.
-No eye witness accounts. - Scholars believe that the narrative and timeline of Jesus' life were created by the author(s) of Mark. - All the gospels were written from a Post-Easter viewpoint.
+- We have no original copies of any of the gospels. - The gospels were written 35-70 years after the events they describe. - The gospels are translations. - The gospels were written anonymously and by multiple authors.
+No eye witness accounts. - Scholars believe that the narrative and timeline of Jesus' life were created by the author(s) of Mark. - All the gospels are theological documents.